djriff/BFA-Survival-Sims/README.md

-# BfA Shadow Priest Sims
+# BfA Survival Hunter Sims

-This repo includes scripts and sims for shadow priests.
+This repo includes scripts and sims for survival hunters.

 ## Documentation
 All documentation can be found in the [Wiki](https://github.com/djriff/bfa-survival-sims/wiki).